kylpo/notes/Images.md

 When a user loads your page, what should they see?
 Well, your image, right?
 Yes, but its not that easy.

 ### Responsive
-If you serve a desktop sized retina image to a mobile user, you negatively affect TTI ([Time To Interactive](https://developers.google.com/web/tools/lighthouse/audits/time-to-interactive)) and scroll performance.
-On the other hand, if you serve your small mobile image to a 4k desktop user, s/he will surely insta-close that tab.
+If you serve a desktop sized retina image to a mobile user, you negatively affect TTI ([Time To Interactive](https://developers.google.com/web/tools/lighthouse/audits/time-to-interactive)) and page weight, which can seriously affect performance of animations, scrolling, interactivity, etc. On the other hand, if you serve your small mobile image to a 4k desktop user, s/he will surely insta-close that tab.
 So, we want to serve the smallest possible image that still looks good on the user's display.
-This is what is known as a *Responsive* or *ResponsiveLoad* Image.
+This is what is known as a **Responsive** Image.

 To accomplish this, we'll need to do two things:
 1. Create all permutations of image resolutions that you'll potentially serve